 One important thing to keep in mind for new cardholders is that the credit has no impact on meeting the minimum spend required for the card's signup bonus.
 Even when you receive a statement credit for a travel purchase, that purchase earns points and counts towards your combined total spend to reach the required spend.

-…“annually” means the year beginning with your account open date through the first December statement date of that same year, and each 12 billing cycles starting after your December statement date through the following December statement date…
+“For applications submitted before May 21, 2017, annual means the year beginning with your account open date through the first December statement date of that same year, and the 12 billing cycles starting after your December statement date through the following December statement date each year.”

 Providing it gets used entirely every year, the $300 travel credit offered with the Chase Sapphire Reserve℠ effectively offsets a significant portion of the $450 annual fee, reducing the out of pocket expense for the card to $150 per year.
 And that's without taking into consideration the Global Entry/TSA credit, Priority Pass lounge access, or the many other perks that inject such exceptional value into the card.